gauthma/LaTeX/docs/README.md

 - `killall_tex`: used to kill a running compile process (only used from within `vim`);

 - `rebuild_build_files`: reconstructs the auxiliary files stored in both (regular and unabridged) build dirs.
-Note that to do this, any `\includeonly` lines are ignored; hence, the regular PDF file will be a "full" PDF file.
-If indeed there are any `\includeonly` lines, then subsequent compile runs will yield the abridged PDF.

 - `symlinks`: reconstructs the symlinks needed in build directory(ies);